 - Plug types are types C and F. Type C is the one with two round pins and Type F is the plug with two round pins and two earth clips on the side.

-- The language of Vienna is German.
+- The language of Austria is German.
 Many people speak English, and other European languages, however.

 - Cafes, coffee, pastries, cafes, coffee, pastries.